-3.61 Joining fee
+3.62 Joining fee

-The City of Stockholm builds the facility and is responsible for the procurement of the operator.
-The cost for this is divided between the property developers.
-The distribution of costs is done per m light GFA.
-As the City of Stockholm is a developer of public open space and a client to the CCC, the City also pays a joining fee which corresponds to 9-10% of the total cost for CCC.
+The City of Stockholm builds the facility and is responsible for the orderer organisation in the procurement of the operator.
+The cost for this is divided among the property developers.
+The distribution of costs is done per m2 light GFA.
+Because the City of Stockholm is the property developer, the City also pays a joining fee that corresponds to 9-10% of the total cost for BLC.

-3.62 Traffic pilot fee
+3.63 Traffic pilot fee

-The operator is responsible for ensuring that a traffic pilot manages the booking system and updates a joint work-site layout plan.
-The operator invoices the traffic pilot fee directly to the CCC customers.
-A certain percent of the pilot fee is returned to the City to finance parts of the clients organisation.
+The operator is responsible for ensuring that a traffic pilot manages the booking system and updates a joint job site layout plan (APD).
+The operator invoices the customer the traffic pilot fee.
+A certain percent of the pilot fee is returned to the City to finance parts of the orderer organisation.

-3.63 Cost per service according to the current price list
+3.64 Cost per service according to the current price list